dolzhkris/personal-finance-manager/README.md

 The application is organized into several classes:

 * Category - manages income and expense categories.
-Income categories include:
-  * Salary
-  * Gifts
-  * Investments
-  * Other

-Expense categories include:
-  * Food
-  * Transport
-  * Entertainment
-  * Housing
-  * Health
-  * Other
+Income categories includes salary, gifts, investments, other.
+Expense categories includes food, transport, entertainment, housing, health, other.
 * Expense - represents an income or expense transaction.
-Each transaction stores:
+Each transaction stores date, amount, description, category, transaction type.
-  * Date
-  * Amount
-  * Description
-  * Category
-  * Transaction type
 * RecurringExpense - extends the Expense class and represents recurring expenses.
 It additionally stores the frequency of the expense.
 * User - represents an application user and stores their transaction history.
 * FinanceApp - controls the graphical interface and connects the user interface with the financial data.